Skip to main content

 InformaticaRedwood City35Layoff

-Leading the list was Local Initiative Health Authority for Los Angeles County dba L.A.
-Care Health Plan at its California facility, reporting 225 affected workers.
+The largest notice was filed by Local Initiative Health Authority for Los Angeles County dba L.A.
+Care Health Plan at its Los Angeles facility, reporting 225 affected workers.
 Local Initiative Health Authority for Los Angeles County DBA L.A.
 Care Health Plan followed with 225 workers.

 This report covers WARN Act filings in California for Week 2 of January 2026.
 View the national Week 2 report or view the full January report for California.